Ngā Tamatoa: Origins

 Ngā Tamatoa emerged from a conference at the University of Auckland organised by academic and historian Ranginui Walker.
-The group consisted of mainly urban and university-educated Māori who were offended by continuing confiscation of land and degradation of the Māori language.
 The group was inspired by international liberation and indigenous movements such as the Black Panther Party and the American Indian Movement which characterised the New Left of the 1970s internationally.
 Syd Jackson, one of the founding members of Ngā Tamatoa, drew from the works of Eldridge Cleaver and Stokely Carmichael.
 Ngā Tamatoa often worked alongside the Polynesian Panthers, who also drew direct inspiration from the Black Panther Party.

 Member Taura Eruera said of the group's beginning "Our tohu at the time was tama tu, tama ora, tama noho, tama mate, tamatoa — meaning stand up and do something, don't sit and do nothing."

-Members of Ngā Tamatoa included Hone Harawira and his mother Titewhai Harawera, Donna Awatere Huata, Tame Iti, Josephine Keelan, Jim Moriarty, Rawiri Paratene, Larry Parr, Hana Te Hemara, Kura Te Waru Reweri, Linda Tuhiwai Smith, Brya Taylor, Ngahuia Te Awekotuku, Vernon Winitana and Tiata Witehira.
-Tama Poata was a member who was also involved in other activist groups, Māori Organisation On Human Rights and Halt All Racist Tours (HART) and was influential in the film and TV industry.
-Member Taitimu Maipi recounts the leadership of women in Ngā Tamatoa describing efforts by Hilda Harawera in Māori language activism.
+Members of Ngā Tamatoa included Hone Harawira and his mother Titewhai Harawira, Donna Awatere Huata, Tame Iti, Jim Moriarty, Rawiri Paratene, Larry Parr, Hana Te Hemara, Kura Te Waru Rewiri, Linda Tuhiwai Smith and Ngahuia Te Awekotuku.
+Tama Poata was a member who was also involved in other activist groups, Māori Organisation On Human Rights and Halt All Racist Tours (HART), and was influential in the film and TV industry.
+Member Taitimu Maipi recounted the leadership of women in Ngā Tamatoa, describing efforts by Hilda Harawera in Māori language activism.

 Māori language

 In September 1972, Ngā Tamatoa presented a petition with more than 30,000 signatures to the Crown to have Māori taught in schools.
 Titewhai Harawera was strongly involved in this campaign for the Māori language with Ngā Tamatoa.
-She said in 2009:We were determined to rescue our language because we felt and we believed, and we believe today, that a people without its language is a people that die.Other initiatives by the organisation helped to enforce real social and political changes in New Zealand which has seen the establishment of Māori language nests, Kōhanga Reo, and the Kura Kaupapa Māori immersion schools.
-In 1987, the Māori Language Act was passed by the New Zealand Government, giving Te Reo Māori (Māori language) official language status.
+She said in 2009:We were determined to rescue our language because we felt and we believed, and we believe today, that a people without its language is a people that die.